rabinarayan-mishra/Airlinemanagement_system/README.md

 ## 🛫 Flight Information

-This module displays available flight information including flight ID, flight name, source, destination, and other details stored in the database.
+The **Flight Information** module displays the available flights along with flight ID, flight name, source, destination, schedule, and other relevant details stored in the database.

 ![Flight Information](assets/images/flight_information.png)